 But Antognoli performed well, too, scoring the third-most points on the team with 314, fourth in boards with 128, a team-leading 105 helpers and 74 steals for St. Rose.

 Lamanna, a rising sophomore who drained a club-high 386 points for 27-4 New Providence last season, is one of New Jersey’s female high school hoops’ emerging stars.

 Additionally, she was third in rebounds with 99, fourth in assists and steals with 48 and 52, respectively, in 31 tilts for the Lady Pioneers.

 Van Note, a right senior on Sayreville, dropped in a team-best 458 points in the 2019-20 season.

 Also, Van Note was tops in helpers (120) and takeaways with 95.
 She added 162 boards, a mark that was tied for third on the Lady Bombers with Jordan Wehrie, another rising senior.

-A 6-foot-four rising Junior on Blair Academy, Amanze finished fourth on the club with 334 points in 31 games behind standouts Dominique Darius (490), Olivia Miles (409), and Helena Friend (373), all three of which are rising seniors.
+A 6-foot-four rising junior forward on Blair Academy, Amanze finished fourth on the club with 334 points in 31 games behind standouts Dominique Darius (490), Olivia Miles (409), and Helena Friend (373), all three of which are rising seniors.